BibleCorps/ENG-B1-Anderson1864-pd-USFM/README.md

 ### Kindle edition
 * See [THE NEW TESTAMENT](https://www.amazon.co.uk/NEW-TESTAMENT-T-ANDERSON-H-ebook/dp/B07CLJS8JQ/).

+### SWORD module
+* [CrossWire Bible Society](http://crosswire.org/) distributes a SWORD module for the Anderson NT.
+* This needs to be replaced by one made from a more accurate digital text.

 # Status
 * This is a work in progress.
 The text requires thorough proof checking.